 A "collection version resource", or simply "collection version", captures the dead properties of a version-controlled collection, as well as the names of its version-controlled bindings (see Section 14).
 A version-controlled binding is a binding to a version-controlled resource.
 If the checkout-in-place feature is supported, a collection version can be created by checking out and then checking in a version-controlled collection.
-If the working-resource feature is supported, a collection version (to create a "working collection") and then checking in the working collection.
+If the working-resource feature is supported, a collection version can be created by checking out a collection version (to create a "working collection") and then checking in the working collection.